$\mathbb{A}^1$-connectivity of motivic spaces: Shifted unstable -connectivity

-where $\eta \in X$ is the generic point of the irreducible scheme $X_s$ (Lemma~\ref{lemmairreducible}), and $X_\eta$ is the local scheme of $X$ at $\eta$.\footnote{In practice, one often knows the vanishing of $\pi_i F$ at the henselisation $X_\eta^h$, which implies that $\pi F$ vanishes on $X_\eta$, hence also on $X$.} \end{proposition}
+where $\eta \in X$ is the generic point of the irreducible scheme $X_s$ (Lemma~\ref{lemmairreducible}), and $X_\eta$ is the local scheme of $X$ at $\eta$.\footnote{In practice, one often knows the vanishing of $\pi_i F$ at the henselisation $X_\eta^h$, which implies that $\pi_i F$ vanishes on $X_\eta$, hence also on $X$.} \end{proposition}

 \begin{proof} The main geometric ingredient here is the Nisnevich-local presentation lemma \cite[Corollary~2.25]{bouis_beilinson_2025}.
-The proof that this implies the desired Gersten injectivity statement is classical and goes back to \cite{colliot-thelene_bloch_1997} (see also \cite[Theorem~3.2]{bouis_beilinson_2025} for a proof without hypotheses on the base scheme). \end{proof}
+The proof that this implies the desired Gersten injectivity statement is classical and goes back to \cite{colliot-thelene_bloch_1997}; we reproduce the proof here for convenience, following \cite[Theorem~3.2]{bouis_beilinson_2025}.